-In Colorado, the crime of shoplifting is defined as intentionally taking and stealing goods from a retail establishment.
-The law presumes that you intend to shoplift if you conceal unpurchased items inside of a store.
-The penalties for shoplifting depend on the value of the items stolen.
+Colorado law defines shoplifting as intentionally taking and stealing goods from a retail establishment.
+The law presumes you intend to shoplift if you conceal unpurchased items while inside a store.

-Stealing less than $300 worth of goods is a petty offense:
+Stealing less than $300 worth of goods | Petty offense: Up to 10 days of jail and/or up to $300 |

-Stealing at least $300 but less than $2,000 worth of goods is a misdemeanor:
+Stealing at least $300 but less than $2,000 worth of goods | Misdemeanor: Up to 364 days in jail and/or up to $1,000 |

 You will also be ordered to pay restitution to the store.

-In this article, our law firm’s Denver Colorado criminal defense lawyers discuss:
+In this article, our law firm’s Denver, Colorado criminal defense lawyers discuss:

-- 1. What is Colorado’s legal definition of shoplifting?
+- 1. What is shoplifting?

 - 2. What are the penalties?